stackblitz/webcontainer-docs/docs/api.md

 Added in version `1.2.2`.

-Reload the provided iframe by sending a message to the iframe and fallback to reseting the `src` if the iframe didn't respond in time.
+Reload the provided iframe by sending a message to the iframe and falling back to resetting the `src` if the iframe didn't respond in time.

 <h4 id="reloadpreview-signature">
   <a id="reloadpreview-signature">Signature</a>